AleksandarBayrev/general-linux-fixes/Fedora-HowTO.md

 ## IMPORTANT!!! - If you use the immutable variant - check `Fedora-Immutable-Groups-Fix.md` file on how to fix groups not working when using `usermod -aG` command

+## IMPORTANT!!! - If you use the immutable variant - the default grub timeout is 1 second, to update it create a `/boot/grub2/user.cfg` file with the following content: `set timeout=YOUR_TIMEOUT`, example: `set timeout=5` for 5 seconds

 ## Use `rpm -qa` to show all installed packages on immutable variants.

 ## If you run a Thinkpad with a fingerprint scanner check `Thinkpad-Fingerprint-Scanner-Linux-HowTO.md`